 Data Hosting, Curation, and Live Data Feeds

-The EIOC maintains and operates its own secure, dedicated server enclave to host valuable data sets that contain both real and simulated grid data that can be used for model development, verification, and validation.
-The EIOC can capture live, streaming synchrophasor data feeds from utilities via secure connections.
+The EIOC maintains and operates its own secure, dedicated server enclave to host valuable data sets that contain both real and synthetic grid data that can be used for model development, verification, and validation.
+The EIOC is capturing live, streaming synchrophasor data feeds from utilities via secure connections.
 We also host many unique utilities and grid data sets and have many more archived, with the ability to curate these data sets for research purposes.

 The EIOC leverages PNNL’s advanced computational capabilities that enable complex computing processes and calculations – such as contingency analyses, security-constrained unit commitment, and dynamic state estimation – to run at ultra-high speeds.

 The EIOC leverages the GridOPTICS™ PowerNET Testbed – a multi-user, remotely accessible, experimental laboratory focused on testing and evaluating power systems for grid modernization research.
 For example, PNNL’s PowerNET testbed enables peer researchers to use the EIOC to test models, software, hardware, and middleware, so researchers can develop and test new ideas and concepts.
 Designed to be joined with other testbeds to tackle large-scale problems, PowerNET decreases up-front costs for equipment, reducing the barriers for non-power system engineers and grid technology start-ups to experiment with power system equipment.